Budva, Montenegro is a historic, walled city that sits on a south facing, half moon bay on the Adriatic Sea.

 What To Pack for a Trip to Budva, Montenegro

 Now that you know what to see in Budva and how to plan your trip, we have a few suggestions on what you will want to pack in your suitcase or backpack.
-We share more advice on our Travel Packing Page – and you can download a Free Printable Packing List, too!
+You can download a Free Printable Packing List, too!

 Budva Beach Wear and Gear